steaksauce-/BGS-Tally/README.md

 All three of these files use the JSON format, so can be easily viewed in a text editor or JSON viewer.

-The plugin makes the following two network connections:
+The plugin makes the following network connections:

 1. To [EliteBGS](https://elitebgs.app/api/ebgs/v5/ticks) to grab the date and time of the lastest tick.
 2. To [GitHub](https://api.github.com/repos/aussig/BGS-Tally/releases/latest) to check the version of the plugin to see whether there is a newer version available.
+3. **Only if configured by you** to a specific Discord webhook on a Discord server of your choice, and only when you explicitly click the _Post to Discord_ button.